 Cruise Ship Regulations

-Florida is one of the busiest hubs for cruising on earth, so understandably there are complex and strict regulations applied to the industry.
-These laws and regulations must accommodate local, state, federal, and international laws due to the nature of cruise ships, and are enforced by the US Coast Guard, the Center for Disease Control, the International Maritime Organization, and more.
+Florida is one of the busiest hubs for cruising on earth, so understandably, there are complex and strict regulations applied to the industry.
+These laws and regulations must accommodate local, state, federal, and international laws due to the nature of cruise ships, and are enforced by the US Coast Guard, the Centers for Disease Control, the International Maritime Organization, and more.

 If you are in need of legal support as it pertains to the cruise industry, it is absolutely imperative that you connect with an experienced maritime attorney who can help you make sense of the standards and procedures required for this process.